Optimization-based Causal Estimation from Heterogenous Environments: Related work

-\parhead{Remark. } \Cref{assp:sem} (i) assumes linearity; we will study the nonlinear causal models in \Cref{sec:nonlinear}. \Cref{assp:sem} (ii) is a standard regularity assumption. \Cref{assp:sem} (iii) assumes $\xv_{S} \indep \epsilon$, where the noise $\epsilon$ may incorporate unobserved causes of $y$ as long as they are independent of the observed direct causes $\xv_S$.
-Notably, the noise and the observed covariates can be dependent, i.e., $\xv \not\!\perp\!\!\!\perp\epsilon$.
-Hence, \Cref{assp:sem} (iii) does not imply that the covariates $\xv$ satisfy the back-door criterion \citep{pearl2009causality}.
-For example, $\xv$ may contain endogenous variables such as colliders with unknown indices.
-Accordingly, standard inference strategies, such as regression adjustment for all covariates, may produce biased causal estimates \citep{elwert2014endogenous}. \Cref{assp:sem} (iii) is a standard assumption in the invariance-based causal inference literature \citep[Theorem 9]{arjovsky2019invariant} \citep{rojas2018invariant,pfister2019invariant,krueger2020out}, and causal discovery literature \citep[Assumption 1]{peters2016causal}\citep{ghassami2017learning,yu2019learning,brouillard2020differentiable}.
+\paragraph{Remark.} \Cref{assp:sem} (i) assumes linearity; we will study the nonlinear causal models in \Cref{sec:nonlinear}. \Cref{assp:sem} (ii) is a standard regularity assumption. \Cref{assp:sem} (iii) assumes $\xv_{S} \indep \epsilon$, where the noise $\epsilon$ incorporates the unobserved causes of $y$ as long as they are independent of the observed direct causes $\xv_S$.
+The noise and the observed covariates $\xv_{\backslash S}$, however, can be dependent, i.e., $\xv_{\backslash S} \not\!\perp\!\!\!\perp\epsilon$.
+Hence, \Cref{assp:sem} (iii) does not imply that the covariates $\xv$ as a whole satisfy the back-door criterion \citep{pearl2009causality}.
+Accordingly, standard inference strategies, such as regression adjustment for all covariates, may produce biased causal estimates \citep{elwert2014endogenous}.
+Our goal is to develop a method that can automatically identify the set $S$ as the causal structure, estimate the causal coefficient $\betav$, and make prediction based on the causes of the outcome.